 - Integrating AI with other systems

-Instead of buying “off the shelf” dedicated AI products for a specific problem like people counting, organisations can now think more generally about a problem they would like to solve and train their own models using Machine Learning services.
+Instead of buying “off-the-shelf” dedicated AI products for a specific problem like people counting, organisations can now think more generally about a problem they would like to solve and train their models using Machine Learning (ML) services.

-The Machine Learning approach to Computer Vision solutions begins with the same set of general requirements.
+The ML approach to Computer Vision solutions begins with the same set of general requirements.
 You’ll need some way of collecting raw data through:

 - Video or image capture (fixed or mobile camera, or even a drone)